danmcduff/scampsdataset/README.md

 It was introduced in our paper [**SCAMPS: Synthetics for Camera Measurement of Physiological Signals**](...).

+Synthetics have proven valuable in several areas of computer vision, particularly face and body analyses.
+However, creating high fidelity 3D assets for simulating many different facial appearances (e.g., bone structures, facial attributes, skin tones etc.) is time consuming and expensive.
+Therefore, in this paper we present a new dataset (\projectname) of high fidelity synthetic human simulations that will be made publicly available.
+These data are designed for the purposes of training and testing camera physiological measurement methods.

 ![An image showing frames of a video with line graphs below it showing synchronized physiological signals](images/waveforms.png)